ray-bun/bitlookup/README.md

+# BitLookup

-# Help your users recover faster from the CloudStrike Blue Screen of Death.
+If your C drive is bitlocked, then the solution below may help you recover faster if you have lots of machines to recover.
+Help your users recover faster from the CloudStrike Blue Screen of Death .

-You'll need to extract the BitLocker keys from Active Directory / InTune and then populate the keys.csv file
+You'll need to extract the BitLocker keys from Active Directory / InTune and then populate the keys.csv file.

 Demo at: https://bitlookup.net/

-# How to run it locally
+## How to run it locally

 ```
 git clone https://github.com/ray-bun/bitlookup
 ```

 Rename: sample.env to .env and update CSV_FILEPATH file path